 DEDuCT: Database of Endocrine Disrupting Chemicals and their Toxicity Profiles

-Researchers identified 686 potential EDCs with supporting evidence in published literature spanning 1796 research articles.
+Researchers identified many hundreds of potential EDCs with supporting evidence in published literature.

 DES Action